 To succeed in your product launch aim to avoid some of the common mistakes many entrepreneurs make.
 One of which is losing touch with the ever-changing dynamics of your product’s market.

 A good tactic to mitigate losing touch of the market’s movements is to prioritize growth hacking strategies.

 Many traditional marketing approaches don’t work as well as they once did.
 Particularly, if you’re a smaller company trying to make a name for itself in an already saturated market.

 Nowadays, the way to catch consumer attention is by daring to be bold.
-Experiment with strategies that you wouldn’t usually find in bog-standard business books.
+Experiment with strategies that you wouldn’t usually find in bog-standard business books (like converting a .PDF to an interactive HTML5 flipbook).
 And pounce on all opportunities that will help get your product out there.

 Building a successful product launch strategy

 Before diving into the digital marketing hacks, you must first set the basic groundwork for your product launch.
 Do you have the appropriate marketing channels in place?
 Is content prepared for the months leading up to, during, and after the product launch?
 Do you have capacity to deal with expected support requests?
 What kind of collateral will the Sales team have on-hand to leverage, and more importantly, does everyone internally fully grasp the MVP of this new product or feature?

 All too often, eager entrepreneurs push forward with a project that in hindsight was always set up to fail.
 With a little preemptive planning, you can put the systems in place for a healthy, robust product launch.

 This product strategy template will help you prepare things leading up to and post-product launch.
 Everything from setting goals and KPIs for the launch, to roadmapping, and finally communicating the appropriate information with your team: